Nata Lee Flaunts Pert Derriere While Posing On A Boat In Tantalizing Photo

 On Tuesday, January 12, Russian model and professional DJ Nata Lee made the workweek a little more exciting by sharing a sizzling snap with her 5.9 million Instagram followers.

-The photo showed the 21-year-old posing on a boat that was floating on a body of water.
-Buildings, a Ferris wheel, and a bridge can be seen in the background.
+The photo showed the 21-year-old posing on a boat floating on a body of water.
+Buildings, a large ferris wheel, and a bridge could be seen in the background, as well as a clear sky.

-For the picture, Nata lied on her stomach and used her elbows to prop herself up.
+For the picture, Nata lay on her stomach and used her elbows to prop herself up.
 She pressed her cheek against her hand and looked directly at the camera lens, flashing her radiant smile.

-Nata opted to wear an unbuttoned cropped white shirt that had slid off her shoulder.
-She paired the top with matching mesh bikini bottoms that put her pert derriere on full display.
-Her audience could also get a good view of the sizable black-ink tattoo of a seahorse on her thigh.
+Nata opted to wear a long-sleeved white shirt which draped off one shoulder.
+She paired the top with white mesh bikini bottoms which put her pert derriere on full display.
+Her audience also had a good view of the sizable black-ink tattoo of a seahorse on her thigh.
 The model kept the look relatively simple and accessorized with only a pair of sunglasses.

-In the caption of the post, the social media sensation implored her followers to click the URL in her Instagram bio.

-The provocative post appeared to be a fan favorite as it soon racked up more than 97,000 likes.
-Quite a few of Nata’s followers also took the time to shower her with compliments in the comments section.
+The provocative shot appeared to be a fan favorite as it soon racked up more than 97,000 likes.
+Quite a few of Nata's followers also took the time to shower her with compliments in the comments section.
 While some simply used a trail of emoji to express their admiration for the model, others were more vocal in their praise.

 "You look wonderful," gushed one fan, adding both a heart-eye and a kissing face emoji to the end of the comment.